InsightRX/luna/README.md

 (software-) engineering background, often prefer an interface that is accessible either programmatically (from R) or from the command line (CLI).
 This is the primary target audience of Luna.
-However, we do think that many novice modelers will also like the flexibility of Luna, especially modelers with experience in R.
+However, we do think that many novice modelers will also like the flexibility of Luna.

 __But why not just keep a modeling workflow in RMarkdown or Quarto notebooks__